 Because the headset only streams content to the wearer, people around the user will not be disturbed by light or frightening images like they could be by a TV.
 So you can watch your videos and movies without bothering your family while they sleep or scaring your younger sibling with a horror movie.

 The headset also has a headphone jack in case you don’t want to use the built-in speakers.
 That way, you can keep the noise to a minimum without missing a single highlight of your favorite sports team or TV show.
+Moreover, excellent earbuds by Headphonesaholic can help you as well.

 So what’s the actual Oculus TV experience like?
 Another great question!